Shopify/polaris/documentation/guides/migrating-from-v9-to-v10.md

 #### `breakpoint-before` and `breakpoint-after` mixins

-Replace any instances with the closest Polaris media query variable (listed above) or hard code the one off media query value you need.
+Replace any instances with the closest Polaris media query variable (listed above) or hard code one off values.
 For example:

 | Before                              | After                              |
 | ----------------------------------- | ---------------------------------- |